 It’s a mystery what exactly Jesus is alluding to.
 And maybe that’s the problem.
 Maybe there is no “exact” to his teaching but a holy sobriety that there is an urgency to working towards reconciling our relationships.

-In some ways it is “easy” to go to another to try to attempt reconciliation.
+In some ways it is “easy” to go to another and try to attempt reconciliation.
 We must try after all “as far as it depends on us” (Rom 12:18).
 What isn’t so easy is making sure our hearts do not go hard.
 Hardened against trust, hardened in our thoughts towards a person, or just becoming a hardened person overall.
 The first instinct of woundedness is shieldedness.
 But if those shields never come down it affects every relationship.
 Fences are Ok.
 Walls are not.

-Get reconciled.
-Jesus says.
+Get reconciled, Jesus says.
 Fast.